Prof Stephen Clarke

 Research interests

 • In addition to his clinical work, Stephen is a dedicated patient advocate and researcher.
-He's an oncology advisor for the Department of Veterans' Affairs, and a member of the Repatriation Pharmaceutical Review Committee.
-His research has been supported by over $28 million dollars in competitive funding which has produced publications that have been cited more than 24,000 times.
+His research has been supported by over $28 million in funding, producing a number of strongly-cited publications.

 • Stephen’s clinical and research interests have included all the issues that are important to cancer patient well-being including new treatments, nutrition, complementary therapies, including medicinal cannabis and exercise.